nus-cs2103-AY1920S1/duke/tutorials/javaFxTutorialPart3.md

 ## Iteration 2 – Adding Dialog Boxes

-In the mockup of the UserInterface, notice that the dialog boxes are composed of two different controls (`ImageView` and `Label`) and reused multiple times.
+In the mockup of the ui, notice that the dialog boxes are composed of two different controls (`ImageView` and `Label`) and reused multiple times.
 In situations like this, it is often beneficial to create our own custom control.

 Let’s create our custom control `DialogBox`:
 ```java